Carotejada/learning-networks/clubs/branding-guidelines/content.md

 ## Club Logo

 (3) **Logo**.
-We welcome you to [use this template to create a logo](https://sabby.makes.org/thimble/NzYxNzkwOTc2/mozilla-clubs-wordmark) for your club that incorporates the “Mozilla Clubs” wordmark.
+We are udating our branding to Mozilla's new logo, so we hope to release a new template for cubs anyday now.
 Standalone uses of the “Mozilla” and “Mozilla Clubs” wordmarks are limited to what is permitted under the [Mozilla Trademark Policy](https://www.mozilla.org/en-US/foundation/trademarks/policy/), and these guidelines do not give you additional permissions to use those or other Mozilla logos such as the Firefox logo.

 ## Club Website